friends-of-freeswitch/switchio/README.rst

 Among other things, Switchy let's you

     - drive N slaves as call generators
-    - write call applications in pure python using a super thin ESL api wrapper
+    - write call control applications in pure python using a super thin ESL api wrapper
+    - collect performance metrics using numpy
     - dynamically modify call flows at runtime
-    - collect performance metrics using numpy

 Installation
 ============